Can Dean Franklin’s ADL air conditioning business win The Apprentice?

-After 12 chaotic weeks of boardroom bust-ups and questionable branding choices, Lord Sugar is about to choose his next business partner in the final of The Apprentice, with a £250,000 investment hanging in the balance.
+After 12 chaotic weeks of boardroom bust-ups and questionable branding choices, Lord Sugar will choose his next business partner tonight in the final of The Apprentice, with a £250,000 investment hanging in the balance.

-Facing off against Sutton-based pizza entrepreneur Anisa Khan in The Apprentice final is Hornchurch-based Dean Franklin.
+Facing off against Sutton-based pizza entrepreneur Anisa Khan in The Apprentice finale this evening is Hornchurch-based Dean Franklin.
 The Essex businessman has been on the winning team six times out of ten, and even clinched the win when he project-managed his team to victory in the discount buying task back in week three.

 The entrepreneur’s air conditioning business will go up against Anisa’s fusion pizza brand in the final task of the series.
 Both candidates will re-launch and rebrand their companies with a TV ad and digital billboard campaign, before pitching to a panel of industry experts.